marie-phu-qui/boop-the-sheep/README.md

   - I am learning and using React Native, I feel great !
   - The Volcano Pit : Push only the electrical sheep down the lava bath - Admire the stormy effects.
 Nice.
   - I set up different difficulty level - the sheeps tend to move more, there are more electric sheeps
+  - Master trick : If two booped electric sheeps are close enough (nothing in betwen them) they overcharge and turn back into regular sheeps (cf : conways game of life)

  ### Extension : Electric sheep
  Same game.
 But you are the sheep. \